-A. All agency personnel authorized to carry weapons will be issued all use of force policies and related instruction before being authorized to carry a weapon.
+A. All personnel authorized to carry lethal and/or less lethal weapons will receive all use of force policies and related instruction before being authorized to carry a weapon during the field training program and thereafter, annually for firearms and Taser, or biennially for expandable baton, chemical agent & weaponless control techniques.